Delta Air Lines Profile

 Below Average

 DELTA AIR LINES INC DEL 7.375 percent 15Jan2026 is a Senior Unsecured Note issued by the corporate entity on the 10th of June 2020.
-Delta is trading at 102.47 as of the 22nd of May 2024, a 0.48 percent up since the beginning of the trading day.
-The bond's open price was 101.98.
-Delta has about a 40 percent probability of financial distress in the next few years of operation and has generated negative returns over the last 90 days.
+Delta is trading at 107.31 as of the 19th of June 2024, a 5.17 percent up since the beginning of the trading day.
+The bond's open price was 102.03.
+Delta has about a 37 percent probability of financial distress in the next few years of operation and did not have a very good performance during the last 90 trading days.
 Ratings for Delta Air Lines are calculated daily based on our scoring framework.
-The performance scores are derived for the period starting the 22nd of February 2024 and ending today, the 22nd of May 2024.
+The performance scores are derived for the period starting the 20th of May 2024 and ending today, the 19th of June 2024.
 Click here to learn more.

 Moving against Delta Bond